paulloy/whiskey_herald_msp3/TESTING.md

 When a user tries to update their review, some symbols that are inputted into the #leave-review form will be encoded.
 ![encode error1](static/img/TESTING/encode-error1.png)
 ![encode error2](static/img/TESTING/encode-error2.png)

+Some console errors are present on the website.
+This is caused by an event listener unable to find an element.
+This is due to some elements not being rendered by Jinja.

+For example on whiskey.html, the following console error will appear:

+`whiskey.js:39 Uncaught TypeError: Cannot read property 'addEventListener' of null at whiskey.js:39`

+This is because the #edit-review button will only be rendered by Jinja when a logged in user has left a review on a whiskey.
+When a user is not logged in, or has not left a review on a whiskey,
+#edit-review will not render.
+These console errors have not been fixed yet as they do not affect the functionality of the website.
+These errors will not occur when the elements that the event listeners
+are listening for are rendered by jinja.
+Patching these errors will be part of a future update.